 Gilmore, Barry.
 Plagiarism: A How-Not-to Guide for Students.
 Portsmouth, NH: Heinemann, 2009.
 Print.

 MLA Citation Style Quick Guide (Goldstein Library).

-Academic Probation, Dismissal, and Withdrawal Administrative Withdrawal
+Academic Probation, Dismissal, and Withdrawal Administrative Withdrawal attending classes.

-Ringling College reserves the right to administratively withdraw students who stop attending classes.
 Administratively withdrawn students are responsible for all financial obligations incurred for the entire semester and will not be permitted to remain in campus housing.